-Local authorities are required by the Code of Practice on Local Authority Accounting to prepare their accounts on a going concern basis, which is functions of the Council will continue to operate for the foreseeable future, as a local authority can only be discontinued as a result of statutory prescription.
+Local authorities are required by the Code of Practice on Local Authority Accounting to prepare their accounts on a going concern basis, which is services the Council will continue to operate for the foreseeable future, as a local authority can only be discontinued as a result of statutory prescription.

-The Council faces significant cost pressures due to high inflation on salaries, utilities and materials, high borrowing rates plus an increased demand for its services.
+The Council faces significant cost pressures due to inflationary increases, increased borrowing interest rates plus an increased demand for its services.
 In addition, the continued uncertainty regarding future levels of funding increases the difficulty in ensuring a robust medium-term financial position.